Running In The Rat Race

-Wikipedia defines the rat race as an endless, self-defeating or pointless pursuit.
 This is exactly how I felt when I was still an employee.
 Inside my office cubicle, I would always surf the internet to find distractions while wishing that I was somewhere else doing the things I like.
-Most of the time, I would come home from work feeling tired and guilty because I haven’t been spending as much quality time as I want with my family and friends.

 For several years, I was living like that, until I realized that I’ve already wasted so much time daydreaming and without really doing anything to pursue the life I imagined for myself.
 I was tired of running in the rat race.
 It was time for me to step up and move up.